Bridget Brink: U.S. ambassador to Ukraine

-In February 2022, it was reported that President Joe Biden would nominate Brink as the United States ambassador to Ukraine.
-On April 25, 2022, Brink was nominated to serve in that position.
-Hearings took place on May 10, 2022, before the Senate Foreign Relations Committee.
-On May 18, 2022, the committee reported her favorably to the Senate floor.
-Her nomination process was fast-tracked and she was unanimously confirmed by the entire Senate via voice vote later that day.
+On April 25, 2022, Brink was nominated by President Joe Biden to serve as the United States ambassador to Ukraine.
+On May 18, 2022, she was unanimously confirmed via voice vote of the Senate after Senator Chuck Schumer requested she be fast-tracked.
 She presented her credentials on May 30, 2022, and took office during the Russian invasion of Ukraine.
+Her confirmation came the same day the U.S. embassy in Kyiv reopened after a three-month closure and filled a post that had been vacant since the resignation of Marie Yovanovitch in 2019.

+During her time as ambassador, Brink was a supporter of reform in Ukraine regarding governmental corruption and forming lasting democratic institutions, a stance which was viewed unfavorably by some Ukrainian officials.

 Russian invasion of Ukraine

-Brink has supported Ukraine throughout the Russian invasion of Ukraine.
-On July 22, 2022, Brink stated that the United States would continue to "support Ukraine for as long as it takes".
-She made these statements after the White House announced they would send $270 million for military assistance to Ukraine.
+On July 22, 2022, Brink communicated the position of the United States that it would continue to "support Ukraine for as long as it takes."
 On July 26, she met with Jonathan Markovitch, the Chief Rabbi of Kyiv.
-In December, it was reported that she had met with President Zelensky in person to securely coordinate his 9.5 hour visit to Washington, D.C., on December 23, 2022.
-In April 2025, Brink made a social media post about a recent missile strike on Kryvyi Rih.
-Afterward, Brink received a sharp rebuke from Zelensky for omitting Russia's role in the strike.
+In December, it was reported that she had met with aides of Volodymyr Zelenskyy in person to securely share the State Department's plans for his visit to the United States on December 23, 2022.

+In April 2025, Brink made a social media post about a recent missile strike on Kryvyi Rih that received a sharp rebuke from Zelenskyy for omitting Russia's role in the strike.
+This incident, as well as another where she translated a message praising Trump for his cricism of Zelenskyy that was first posted by Secretary of State Marco Rubio.
+The post went viral in Ukraine and received many negative responses.
+This led to Zelenskyy pressuring for her to resign.

-Brink announced her intention to step down as ambassador on April 10, 2025, effective on April 21.
-She reportedly chose to resign due to disagreements with the Trump administration, pressure from President Zelenskyy, and the toll of working in a war zone away from her family for nearly three years.
+Brink stepped down as ambassador on April 10, 2025.
+She reportedly chose to resign due to disagreements with the Trump administration, pressure from Zelenskyy, and the toll of working in a war zone away from her family for nearly three years.
 Brink's resignation was seen as another upheaval amidst the State Department's reorientation away from Ukraine and towards Russia.

+In a May 2025 interview with the New York Times, Brink said that the reason for her resignation was due to her opposition to the Trump administration's position on Ukraine, specifically the pressure that the Trump administration was placing on Ukraine and not on Russia.